albertodonato/query-exporter/README.rst

   disconnect after each one.
 If not specified, defaults to ``true``.
 Setting this option to ``false`` might be useful if queries on a database are run with very long interval, to avoid holding idle connections.

+``labels``:
+  an optional mapping of label names and values to tag metrics collected from each database.
+  When labels are used, all databases must define the same set of labels.

 ``metrics`` section
 ~~~~~~~~~~~~~~~~~~~